 Licensing designs from an Art Centre

 Magpie Goose also licences designs from art centres who do not have screen printing capacity for large print runs.
 These designs might already exist (but require some modification / digitalisation for large screens), or might be created through a Magpie Goose workshop at the art centre.
 In this case Magpie Goose will pay the artist the upfront fee, and the set price per metre, but might also pay the Art Centre a set price per metre printed to cover the costs of previously running a workshop to come up with the designs.
 Or Magpie Goose will pay a total fee to the art centre, and the art centre will determine the payment to the artist.
-Where Magpie Goose has incurred the costs of the workshop and creating the print ready files the art centre or host organisation will not receive an additional fee.

 In some cases where there is an organisation that will create significant social impact, or an emerging art centre that requires additional support, Magpie Goose may decide to contribute an extra set price per metre printed.
 This is decided on a case by case basis, and presented to the art centre / community organisation before both parties commit to the partnership.